aisingapore/TagUI/README.md

 Avoid spaces in the folder path as some components of TagUI don't work well with spaces in folder and file names.
 Optionally, configure web browser settings in tagui_config.txt, such as browser resolution, step timeout of 10s etc.

-**Tip** - to try [cutting edge version](https://github.com/kelaberetiv/TagUI/compare/v5.11.0...develop) with the latest features, [download develop.zip](https://github.com/kelaberetiv/TagUI/archive/develop.zip) to overwrite your existing packaged installation.
-Be sure to manually select and move the folders & files inside master.zip's TagUI-master/src folder to replace your existing tagui/src folder, some OSes will delete existing target folders that are missing from source folder.
+**Tip** - to try [cutting edge version](https://github.com/kelaberetiv/TagUI/compare/v5.11.0...develop) with the latest features, [download TagUI-develop.zip](https://github.com/kelaberetiv/TagUI/archive/develop.zip) to overwrite your existing packaged installation.
+Be sure to manually select and move the folders & files inside the zip file's TagUI-develop/src folder to replace your existing tagui/src folder, some OSes will delete existing target folders that are missing from source folder.

 ### MANUAL INSTALLATION
 <details>